entraeiendom/simple-microservice-config/README.md

 # property-config

 Fast and opinionated configuration library with zero dependencies.
-Configuration values are configured as properties, either through property-files, system-properties or environment-variables.
+Configuration values are configured as properties through property-files and may be overridden through system-properties or environment-variables.
 The library has default conventions on how to load configuration, which makes it very easy to use.
 Once built, internal state never changes, which allows the library to pre-process all properties into one immutable and fast map.
 There is no need for synchronization which makes the `ApplicationProperties` instance safe to share among threads.

 The library standardizes on the use of certain files and/or properties helping the developers and operations to